The book "Neonazis & Euromaidan: From Democracy to Dictatorship" about the role of extreme-right groups in Euromaidan became available for download.

 Stanislav Byshok, a psychologist, a political analyst CIS-EMO: "Until recently, people in Russia always talked about Ukraine as a "brotherly country".
 And they absolutely did not know what really happened there since independence.
 When struck "Euromaidan", a lot of russians was surprised.
 Whence in Ukraine took Bandera followers?
 But there they feel fine from 1991.
 They promoted their ideas through the education system, won the election, conducted military camp and preparing for war with the "Muscovites".

 Alexey Kochetkov, political scientist, president of Public Diplomacy Foundation: At the parliamentary elections two years ago nationalist party "Svoboda", openly calling itself "Bandera followers", won 10.5% of the vote, and to vote at foreign sites won the elections, beating even the ruling "Party of Regions".
 When we talked about the fact that this trend that few people paid attention in the short term lead to a split of the country and the civil war, people laughed at us.
 This book - an attempt to see how the Ukrainian nationalism rather than unite the nation, as they say themselves his followers, its shared and thrown into chaos.

-This is the second English edition of this book.
+This is the third English edition of this book.